 Regardless of how payments are eventually collected, the form payment widget can be used to calculate payment due amounts and create Payment Due activities or interactions.

-If you use the built-in Slate Payments product, payment can be collected right within the form.
+If you use the built-in Slate Payments gateway, payment can be collected right within the form.
 This can streamline the process of collecting an event payment or a deposit, and can allow for payment to be required in order to submit the form.

 Payment widgets can be used on person, application, and dataset-scoped forms.
 This does not include Page Construction or Page Construction Widgets types.
+Make sure that relevant form fields are mapped to the correct system fields so that the relevant record can be created (or matched) upon form submission and the resulting payment activity/interaction and payment record can be properly connected.

 Payment widgets should be extensively tested on all forms before the form is made live.
 It is not recommended to feature a payment widget on an embedded form.